dearlywon-obligation740/ecommerce-executive-dashboards/docs/methodology.md

 <p>A separate <strong>CUBEVALUE reference table</strong> was added alongside the pivot outputs.
 This was necessary because the pivot tables are built on the Data Model and physically collapse when filtered by a slicer — rows disappear, the Grand Total shifts to a different row, and all the calculated formula columns (MoM %, vs Previous Month, etc.) break.
 CUBEVALUE reads the Data Model directly and is completely unaffected by slicer state, so it provides a stable source for charts, sparklines, and subtitle formulas.</p>

 <p>The CUBEVALUE formulas use concatenated cell references to make the month dynamic (hardcoded in column F) while keeping the year dynamic from the pivot filter area cell.
-The filter criteria (<code>is_sale</code>, <code>is_cancelled</code>) are included in the CUBEVALUE arguments so the numbers match the pivot outputs exactly.</p>
+The filter criteria (<code>is_sale</code>, <code>is_cancelled</code>) are included in the CUBEVALUE arguments, so the numbers match the pivot outputs exactly.</p>

 ---